 Using Picture Books to Teach Voice in Writing

 Voice.
-It’s in every good piece of writing, but it’s a tad elusive when it comes to defining and teaching.
+It’s in every good piece of writing, but it’s a tad elusive to define and teach.
+Using picture books to teach voice in writing can help, though, and that’s what you’ll learn here.

-Writing that connects with readers has voice.
-Writing that makes you feel emotion has voice.
-Writing that comes to life has voice.
-Writing that sounds unique or comes from the heart has voice.
-Voice is the distinct personality of a writing.
+Writing that connects with readers has a voice.
+Writing that makes you feel emotion has a voice.
+When it comes to life, writing has a voice.
+Writing that sounds unique or comes from the heart has a voice.
+Voice is the distinct personality of any writing.

-That sounds a lot like living literature, doesn’t it?
-Exactly.
+That description sounds a lot like living literature, doesn’t it?
+Yes, exactly!
 If we don’t want to read twaddle, we shouldn’t care to write it either.
-That’s where voice comes in.
+That’s where learning to train the voice comes in.

 This post contains affiliate links.